DBOpenSource/db_samples/Android/SensorsDemo/README.md

 SensorsDemo.
 =======================

- A sample GUI application and uses the Gesture, Light and Color sensor inputs to modify images on the Appl
+ A sample GUI application uses the Gesture, Light and Color sensor inputs to modify images on the Application.

 ## To build:
  - Download a recent Android NDK build ( http://developer.android.com/ndk/downloads/index.html)